Recipe: Gluten-Free Meyer Lemon-Oat Scones with Blood Orange Glaze

-Now that we're in this last stretch of winter and warm weather beckons, I thought I'd share a healthyish take on a classic featuring some of my favorite seasonal fruits.
-Baked with coconut flour and steel-cut oats, these whole grain scones are filled with a thin layer of Meyer Lemon marmalade, lending a lovely tart-floral note and also a hearty, but not-too-dry, crumbly texture.
+Given my desire to eat a little cleaner with the new year, I used coconut flour and gluten-free steel-cut oats as the base for these sturdy, fiber-rich scones and filled them with a thin layer of Meyer Lemon marmalade, lending a lovely tart-floral note and also a hearty, but not-too-dry, crumbly texture.
 I call them healthyish because while I still used heavy cream like classic recipes, the protein and fiber from the oats and coconut flour fuel me through morning hours, unlike the crash and burn I get from traditional scones.
-For next level healthy, you could substitute almond milk and chilled coconut oil for a vegan adaptation or gluten-free oats for a GF scone.
+For next-level healthy, you could substitute almond or coconut milk and chilled coconut oil for a vegan adaptation.

-The scones are finished in the prettiest Blood Orange glaze, but you could also use lemons outside of winter months.
+The scones are finished in the prettiest Blood Orange glaze, but you could also use lemons, grapefruits or any fruit juice you like.

 RECIPE: MEYER LEMON OAT SCONES WITH BLOOD ORANGE GLAZE